-- 1. On any single day of competition, all team members must wear uniforms clearly indicating through color, logo and combination of all outer garments worn as a uniform, that they are from the same team. - a.
-Teams may change uniform colors from one day to another for multiple-day meets. - b.
-Men's and women's programs are considered separate teams, and are not required to have uniforms of identical color. - A uniform consists of two school-issued components shorts or briefs, and a top.
+- On any single day of competition, all team members must wear uniforms clearly indicating through color, logo and combination of all outer garments worn as a uniform, that they are from the same team. - Teams may change uniform colors from one day to another for multiple day meets. - Men's and women's programs are considered separate teams, and are not required to have uniforms of identical color. - 2.
+A uniform consists of two school-issued components shorts or briefs, and a top.
 A one-piece body suit is acceptable as a combination of the two components.
-Any outer garment (that is, sweat pants, tights) that is school-issued becomes the official uniform, when worn. - a.
-The uniform must be of a material and design deemed to not be objectionable or offensive by the athletics department of the issuing institution.

-- b.
-The uniform top must, by design and size, cover the full length of the torso, meeting or hanging below the waistband of the bottoms, while the competitor is standing, and allow for the competitor's numbers to be placed above the waist, front and back. - c.
+Any outer garment (that is, sweatpants, tights) that is school-issued becomes the official uniform, when worn. - a.
+The uniform must be of a material and design deemed to not be objectionable or offensive by the athletics department of the issuing institution. - b.
+The uniform top must, by design and size, cover the full length of the torso, meeting or hanging below the waistband of the bottoms, while the competitor is standing, and allow for competitor's numbers to be placed above the waist, front and back. - c.
 Uniform tops must be worn so to not obscure hip numbers. - d.
 Additional visible clothing is an undergarment.
-It must be worn under the uniform and be of a solid color. - 3.
-Competitors shall not use or wear artificial noisemakers.
+It must be worn under the uniform and be of a solid color. - Competitors shall not use or wear artificial noisemakers.

 Note 1: Individual or team uniform, logo, number and shoe rules shall be enforced through inspection by the clerk of the course or the head field event official at initial event check-in.
-Violators shall be warned, given the chance to correct the violation, and reported as provided in the rule.
+Violators shall be warned, given the chance to correct the violation, and reported to the referee.